ddewaele/backbone-yo-generator-sample/README.md

 # Introduction

+Important : This is very much a work in progress and I'm not an expert on the matter.
+This is just me writing down my experiences with Yeoman / Backbone and RequireJS.

 This repository contains a simple Backbone.JS project that was built using the yeoman backbone generator.
 I'm pretty new to yeoman and single-page javascript development so I welcome any pull requests.